eugeniaring/ganomaly-MVTec-AD/README.md

 # GANomaly in Pytorch

-This is an unofficial repository of [GANomaly Paper Review: Semi-Supervised Anomaly Detection via Adversarial Training](https://arxiv.org/abs/1805.06725).
+This is an unofficial repository of [GANomaly: Semi-Supervised Anomaly Detection via Adversarial Training](https://arxiv.org/abs/1805.06725).
 To have a fast overview, there is also a review I wrote about the paper [here](https://medium.com/p/a6f7a64a265f).

 ## Pipeline